theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 getting mass flowrate from pressure change for single branch.
 There was some failure to converge.

+Feature added: added regression tests for some pipes in the correct order of magnitude of mass flowrate and pressure drop for gFHR like reactors.
+HITEC in secondary loop, FLiBe in primary loop.

 ## v 0.0.8

 Updating regression testing for CIET coupled natural circulation.
 This will